Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Can I charge my electric vehicle at Gatwick Airport?

 There are currently eight charging points available at Gatwick.
 These are located in the short stay car parks at both terminals.
 To use the charging points, you’ll need to download the free POD Point Open Charge app and register for an account.

 Can I park my motorbike at Gatwick Airport?

-Motorbike parking bays are available in the short stay car parks.
-The motorbike spaces are designed by yellow hatches on the ground and can be found at one side of each floor in the multi-storey.
+Motorbike parking bays are available in short-stay car parks.
+The motorbike spaces are designed by yellow hatches on the ground and can be found on one side of each floor in the multi-storey.

 Are there size restrictions on taking items through security?

 You should always check with your airline before you fly on what you are allowed to carry onboard the plane.
 Most airlines restrict the size and number of bags you are permitted to take as hand luggage.

 Can I take liquids in my hand luggage?

 You are permitted to take liquids through security in limited amounts.
 All liquids should be in containers of not more than 100ml (larger containers half-full will not be allowed).
 Any liquids – which includes gels, creams, paste, spray or aerosols – must be presented separately for inspection in a clear, re-sealable plastic bag not exceeding 20cm x 20cm.

 The formula, sterilised water and breast milk may be taken as hand luggage.
 You should only take the amount you need for the duration of travel, and you may be asked to present any baby milk or food at security for additional checks.